aws-ia/terraform-aws-eks-blueprints/patterns/istio-multi-network-multi-primary/README.md

 1. Deploy the VPCs and EKS clusters
 2. Deploy the `cacerts` secret in the `istio-system` namespace in both clusters
 4. Deploy the control plane `istiod` in both clusters
-5. Deploy the rest of the resources, including Helm Chart `multicluster-miscelleneous` in both clusters.
+5. Deploy the rest of the resources, including Helm Chart `multicluster-gateway-n-apps` in both clusters.

-The `multicluster-miscelleneous` Helm chart includes the following key resources:
+The `multicluster-gateway-n-apps` Helm chart includes the following key resources:
 1. `Deployment`, `Service Account` and `Service` definitions for `sleep` app
 2. `Deployment` and `Service` definitions for `helloworld` app
 3. Static `Gateway` definition of `cross-network-gateway` in `istio-ingress` namespace